 Another side suggests that Morgellons is a delusional state, the ulcerations are in fact lacerations and that the patients are harming themselves out of desperation, or perhaps they are simply exploiting the Morgellons phrase for attention.
-They claim that patients are obsessed with the worsening state of their skin and are wrapped up in a frenzy of internet self help groups.
+They claim that patients are obsessed with the worsening state of their skin and are wrapped up in a frenzy of internet self-help groups.
 The most important thing to note of this view on Morgellons is the stop-gap or safety measure as it may be thought of, that rules out the infected group of patients from the mentally ill.
-That exclusion criteria is the presence of any pathogen that would cause the patients symptoms.
+That exclusion criterion is the presence of any pathogen that would cause the patient’s symptoms.

 Surely the utmost attention is reserved for preventing wrongful treatment and medication stemming from misdiagnosis?

 In the case of Morgellons, the symptoms are actually so strange and abnormal that they are often excluded and dismissed as planted material.
 But how could patients plant fibers produced of human collagen on themselves?
 Of perhaps greater concern, why didn’t the FBI crime lab in Tulsa have any of these supposedly man-made collagenous threads in its database of all known fibers?
 If the patients bought those fibers to plant they would surely be included in that database.
 Where are patients getting these fibers and how are they getting them underneath their skin?